RenderKit/embree/README.md

 to a single scene at a time.

-All geometry types support multi-segment motion blur with an arbitrary number of equidistant time steps (in the range of 2 to 129).
-Each geometry can have a different number of time steps.
+All geometry types support multi-segment motion blur with an arbitrary number of equidistant time steps (in the range of 2 to 129) inside a user specified time range.
+Each geometry can have a different number of time steps and a different time range.
 The motion blur geometry is defined by linearly interpolating the geometries of neighboring time steps.
 To construct a motion blur geometry, first the number of time steps of the geometry must be specified using the `rtcSetGeometryTimeStepCount` function, and then a vertex buffer for each time step must be bound, e.g. using the `rtcSetSharedGeometryBuffer` function.
+Optionally, a time range defining the start (and end time) of the first (and last) time step can be set using the `rtcSetGeometryTimeRange` function.
+This feature will also allow geometries to appear and disappear during the camera shutter time if the time range is a sub range of [0,1].

 The API supports per-geometry filter callback functions (see `rtcSetGeometryIntersectFilterFunction` and